jayjay0317/Hands-On-ML-Study/Chapter_10/README.md

 - In-place operations can save memory, but they should be used carefully when working with autograd because modifying tensors needed for backpropagation can cause errors

 - GPUs are most effective for large parallel computations.
 For small operations, the overhead of moving data and coordinating GPU work can reduce or eliminate the speed advantage.

+- It’s best to use a with torch.no_grad() context during inference:
+  PyTorch will consume less RAM and run faster since it won’t have to keep track of the computation graph.